netdata/netdata/src/claim/README.md

   select "Nodes."
 Click the "+" button to add a new node.
 - [**Nodes tab**](/docs/dashboards-and-charts/nodes-tab.md): Click on the "Add nodes" button.

-Netdata Cloud will generate a command that you can execute on your Node to install and claim the Agent.
+Netdata Cloud will generate a command that you can execute on your Node to install and connect the Agent to your Space.
 The command is available for different installation methods:

 | Method              | Description                                                                                                                                                                                                      |
 |---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|